 There is limited data on the prevalence of serious health conditions in children in Aotearoa New Zealand.
 In the 2020 New Zealand Health Survey, 2.1% of under 14-year-olds (estimated 20,000 children) were rated as having poor or fair health by their parents.
 The percentage rating varied considerably between regions and socioeconomic area.
-Northland (3%), Tairāwhiti (3.1%), Lakes (3.4%), Hawkes Bay (4.9%) Hutt Valley (4.2%), and the West Coast (5.2%) had the highest rates of children and young people experiencing poor health.[46]
-There is considerable overlap between areas with poor child health and areas with low vaccination rates.
-Nationally, as of 19th November 2021, 82% of eligible people are fully vaccinated while 73% are fully vaccinated in Northland, 72% in Tairāwhiti, 75% in Lakes, and 75% in the West Coast.
+Northland (3%), Tairāwhiti (3.1%), Lakes (3.4%), Hawkes Bay (4.9%), Hutt Valley (4.2%) and the West Coast (5.2%) had the highest rates of children and young people experiencing poor health.[46]
+Of note, there is considerable overlap between areas with poor child health and areas with lower vaccination rates.

 In adults, risk factors for poor outcomes associated with COVID-19 include respiratory disease and obesity.
 According to data from the 2020/2021 New Zealand Health Survey, New Zealand has a high prevalence of childhood asthma, with 11.9% (101,000) of children aged 2-14 years reporting taking current asthma medication (though this number is lower than previous years which ranged from 13-15%, and recruitment for the study was impacted by COVID-19 lockdowns).[47]
-OECD statistics indicate New Zealand has one of the highest hospital admission rates for asthma of OECD countries, and these rates are higher among
+OECD statistics indicate New Zealand has one of the highest hospital admission rates for asthma of OECD countries, and these rates are higher among Māori, Pacific peoples, and in more deprived areas.[48]
+New Zealand also has a high prevalence of obesity, with 12.7% (107,000) children aged 2-14 years classified as obese in the 2020/2021 New Zealand Health Survey (with a BMI equivalent to an adult BMI of 30 or greater).[47]
+Prevalence of obesity also increases in the most deprived living areas, with quintile five prevalence at 18.7%.
+Pacific children are nearly three times as likely to be obese (reported prevalence of 28.8%).[46]